hyperledger/iroha-2-docs/src/guide/appendix/running-iroha-on-bare-metal.md

 ![Untitled](/img/appendix_running-iroha_cli-output.png)

-This means that everything is working, but also that we need to do some more work.
+This means that everything is working, and also that we need to do some more work.
-You have just started a single peer, which can tolerate exactly 0 faults.
+You have just started a single peer which can tolerate exactly 0 faults.
 Running two peers is also possible, but again, can tolerate 0 faults.
 You must run at least 4 peers in order to have the capacity to tolerate at least one fault.
-In general, if you want to be resistant to `f` faults, you want to have `3f+1` peers: (4, 7, 10 etc.).
+In general, if you want to be resistant to `f` faults, you need to have `3f+1` peers: (4, 7, 10 etc.).
-You can’t really start them in any way you want, though.
-When we started our original peer, in its configuration, we specified that it has to trust very specific peers, which have the given private key and listen on a specific address.
+However, you cannot start a peer any way you want.
+When we started our original peer, we specified in its configuration that it has to trust very specific peers, which have a particular private key, and listen on a specific address.
 In order to know how to run them appropriately, take a look at `docker-compose.yml`.

 ::: details docker-compose.yaml